-We get it–we love Apple’s website design, too!
-In further discussion, though, we try to flesh out just why a client likes Apple’s site.
+We get it—we love Apple’s website design, too!
+But in further discussion, we try to flesh out just why a client likes Apple’s site.
 It’s usually one of these six things:

 1. Clear Navigation